prasannjeet/SmartShopping/README.md

-# SmartShopping
+# SmartShopping/Gateway
-A Microservice Based Smart Shopping App
+API gateway between client and server side of the SmartShopping App.